Samplasion/blog/_drafts/2020-06-18-using-forestry-as-a-cms-for-jekyll.md

 You can generate Front Matter templates to use in pages and/or posts in the appripriately named _Front matter_ section.
 In it, you can add endless templates, so that, when you create a post, you can switch templates to choose the one that most adapts to what you need.

-In the _Media_ sectio, you can add images and videos that will be uploaded to a custom location that's chosen in the setup.
+In the _Media_ section, you can add images and videos that will be uploaded to a custom location that's chosen in the setup.
 My custom location is `/assets/uploads`, to differentiate uploads from Forestry vs. theme assets.